Published 23rd March 2016

 If you’d rather not spend your free time in a classroom, find a local friend who would be happy to give you lessons or do a language exchange.
 You should find there are plenty of people who are willing to have a cup of coffee or a beer once or twice a week and chat to you in their language in exchange for chatting in English.

+Have a look on local community boards or local websites to find like-minded people who are keen on language exchange.
 Though these people may not be qualified teachers, you can use what you discover with them as the basis for further study on your own.
 What’s more, you’ll be able to find out more about the local culture and perhaps even find a new group of friends who can show you around town.

 Use it or lose it